r0nsha/chili/README.md

 Chili is a general-purpose, compiled programming language, focused on productivity, expressiveness and joy of programming™.

-At this stage, Chili brings a robust type system, bringing the syntax and fun of modern high-level programming language, with the performance characteristics of low-level language.
+At this stage, Chili brings the syntax and fun of a modern, high-level programming language, a robust type system and the performance characteristics of a low-level language.

 ## Hello, World